5.14 Non-Mendelian Inheritance

 Pleiotropy

 Some genes affect more than one phenotypic trait.
-This is called .
+This is called pleiotropy.
 There are numerous examples of pleiotropy in humans.
 They generally involve important proteins that are needed for the normal development or functioning of more than one organ system.
 An example of pleiotropy in humans occurs with the gene that codes for the main protein in collagen, a substance that helps form bones.
 This protein is also important in the ears and eyes.
 Mutations in the gene result in problems not only in bones, but also in these sensory organs, which is how the gene’s pleiotropic effects were discovered.

 Another example of pleiotropy occurs with sickle cell anemia.
-This recessive genetic disorder occurs when there is a mutation in the gene that normally encodes the red blood cell called hemoglobin.
+This recessive genetic disorder occurs when there is a mutation in the gene that normally encodes the red blood cell protein called hemoglobin.
 People with the disorder have two alleles for sickle cell hemoglobin, so named for the sickle shape (pictured in Figure 5.14.6) that their red blood cells take on under certain conditions (like physical exertion).
 The sickle-shaped red blood cells clog small blood vessels, causing multiple phenotypic effects, including stunting of physical growth, certain bone deformities, kidney failure, and strokes.

 Image shows the difference in morphology between a sickle cell and a normal red blood cell.